-Ngannou (11-1) has just one loss dating back to 2013.
-He’s shown an ability to finish opponents on the ground or on his feet, but most notably has knocked out the legendary Andrei Arlovski as well as Overeem in consecutive fights.
+Ngannou has shown an ability to finish opponents on the ground or on his feet, but most notably has knocked out the legendary Andrei Arlovski as well as Overeem in consecutive fights.

 Overeem tweeted after the bout noting he was recovering:

-Coming into Saturday night’s main event, Holloway hadn’t lost in 11 consecutive bouts.
+Coming into that main event, Holloway hadn’t lost in 11 consecutive bouts.
 He won the interim UFC Featherweight Championship against Anthony Pettis nearly one year ago, and he became the official champion after TKO’ing Jose Aldo in June.

 Odds heading into the fight had Holloway (-290) as the favorite over Aldo (+245).